appleneko2001/project-cytia/prototype/README.md

 ## Requirements
 ### Hardware
-+ OpenGL ES 2.0 minimum, 3.1 is recommended.
++ OpenGL ES ~~2.0 minimum~~(NanoVG needs get fixed first, so far only GLES3 backend), 3.1 is recommended.
 Allowed to use ANGLE library to translate API to other API like Vulkan or whatever.
 > Not measured the hardware usage yet, cannot confirm how much RAM usage after all but so far it not more than 500MiB or even 100MiB

 ### Software